 - 1 bottle Louisiana hot sauce to serve with crawfish

-Add about 1 pound of Seafood Boil to water or amount instructed on package, per pound of crawfish.
+- Add about 1 pound of Seafood Boil seasoning to the water or amount instructed on package, per pound of crawfish.
 Let the boiling water dissolve the crawfish boil seasoning for a minute or so.

-Dump on newspaper, brown paper sacks that have been laid out on a table or place in large metal buckets or containers; it’s your crawfish boil after all.
+- Dump on newspaper or brown paper sacks that have been laid out on a table or place in large metal buckets or containers; it’s your crawfish boil after all.